last-rev-llc/contentful-ui-extensions/README.md

 This will be a list of all available UI Extensions.

 ### Using Netlify Lambda Functions
-Some UI Extensions, especially ones that integrate with third party services will nee dto communicate using a serverless function.
+Some UI Extensions, especially ones that integrate with third party services will need to communicate using a serverless function.
 We use Netlify for hosting and below are the instructions to run them locally

 First you need to install the [Netlify CLI Tools](https://github.com/netlify/cli)
 > npm install netlify-cli -g